czwen/PRSlideView/README.md

 Slide view with gracefully written UIKit-like methods, delegate and data source protocol.
 Infinite scrolling supported.

+Note: Auto layout not supported due to the special behaviours of `UIScrollView`.
+Please use autoresizing mask instead or wrap it with a container view.

 ## Installation

 ### With CocoaPods